nestauk/discovery_child_development/infra/skypilot/README.md

 To run a jupyter notebook on skypilot:

-- Navigate to this repo
+- Navigate to this repo and make sure you have a conda env with the requirements installed (run `make install`)
-- Activate the conda env and make sure requirements are installed
+- Activate the conda env
-- Export secrets
+- Pip install skypilot (causes problems if it's in `requirements.txt`, so you need to install it manually)

 ```
-export OPENAI_API_KEY= #<OpenAI API key>
+pip install skypilot
 ```

 - Then run